hekonsek/quickstart-java-cli/readme.md

-# Quickstart: Java standard In/Out
+# Quickstart: Java command line tool

 This is a quickstart demonstrating how to use Java 17 fat jar to create a simple equivalent of the Linux `grep` command.